Originate/guide/scala/README.md

     assert(ImBad.worse == 0)
     ```

-    Always prefer abstract `def`: they are more general and safer:
+    Always define abstract `def`s, they are more general and safer:

     ```scala
     trait Good {